QuentinRa/blog.quentinra.dev/operating-systems/linux/env/boot/index.md

 <div class="row row-cols-lg-2"><div>

-The boot process with the system's firmware initializing the hardware and loading the bootloader. 🧳
+The boot process with the system's firmware initializes the hardware and loads the bootloader. 🧳

 The bootloader will load the Linux Kernel.
 It's the menu we have to select which OS we are booting on. 🪧

 The kernel will initialize some hardware components, mount the [filesystem](../files/index.md) and delegate the initialization process which will start processes and services until the system becomes fully operational. 🗃️

-The initialisation process is commonly handled by **systemd** daemon, which is a modern replacement for the traditional [init system](https://en.wikipedia.org/wiki/Init).
+The initialization process is commonly handled by **systemd** daemon, which is a modern replacement for the traditional [init system](https://en.wikipedia.org/wiki/Init).
 This [daemon process](../process/index.md) is the parent of every process and has the PID 1. 🪴
 </div><div>

 Some of the well-known ones are:

-* **System firmwares** 🧳: `BIOS` or `UEFI`
+* **System firmware** 🧳: `BIOS` or `UEFI`
 * **Bootloaders** 🪧: `GRUB` or `U-Boot`
 * **Initialization** 🪴: `systemd` or `launchd`
 </div></div>